Danish11400/learning-html-css/readme.md

    it repeates the gradient again then and the 10% here means it repeates 10times
 ```
 ## filter
-- it didnt only applies to bavkground image sit also apply images which is not backgroung eg.
+- it didnt only applies to background image sit also apply images which is not backgroung eg.
 ```
 div{
     color: white;